Considering a trades career as a gas fitter, domestic appliance technician, plumber, or HVAC technician?

-If you’re looking to become a gas technician in Ontario, or earn a gas tech certification that is required for your trade, it’s important to understand the various levels of licensing and what they mean.
+If you’re looking to become a gas technician in Ontario, it’s important to understand the various levels of licensing (G1, G2, G3) and what they mean.

 Certification with TSSA is Mandatory for Gas Technicians

-Anyone who wants to become a gas technician in Ontario must by certified by the TSSA, which means fulfilling their training requirements and passing the TSSA gas technician exams.
-There are different levels of certification for gas technicians: G1, G2, and G3.
+So, anyone who wants to become a gas technician in Ontario must by certified by the TSSA.
+This includes fulfilling their training requirements and passing the TSSA gas technician exams.

 Gas Technician Training Levels 1, 2 & 3: What’s the Difference?